-When not having fun on WSAZ, Brandon likes to enjoy the great outdoors and be with his kids.
+Brandon enjoys the great outdoors and to be with his kids.
 He can also be seen at the gym, church, or playing board games — he has hundreds of them.
 Brandon is married and has four children.
 In order from eldest to youngest, they are Cady, Anna, Gavin, and Landon.

 Brandon is married and has four children.
 In order from eldest to youngest, they are Cady, Anna, Gavin, and Landon.

-Join Brandon and WSAZ viewers on this amazing trip of a lifetime.
+Join Brandon and WSAZ viewers on this wonderful vacation.